Historic Walking Tours

 The West Exchange Tour highlights the history and architecture on the west side of Main Street.

-Explore the vibrant and bustling history of the East Exchange, from turn of the century banks, the Grain Exchange, and the new development on Waterfront Drive.
+Explore the vibrant and bustling history of the East Exchange, from turn of the century banks to the Grain Exchange, and the new development on Waterfront Drive.

 Visit Hell’s Alley and learn how the Winnipeg General Strike shaped the labour movement in Canada for generations to come.